ACM40960/project-heart-disease-prediction-models/README.md

 indicating superior discriminative performance over other models.

 4. **Accuracy and F1 score**
-Accuracy give sthe overall prediction of correct predictions and F1 score is the harmonic mean of precsion and recall and is mostly used for imbalanced data.
+Accuracy give the overall prediction of correct predictions and F1 score is the harmonic mean of precsion and recall and is mostly used for imbalanced data.
  <div align="center"><img width="1000" height="632" alt="image" src="https://github.com/user-attachments/assets/c557eaa0-83ca-45cf-84b8-7d66fd91cdec" /></div>

 Random Forest again leads in both metrics, showing it balances precision and recall effectively, which is critical for reliable clinical predictions.